naomu/naomu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Comparative genomics
+  - Evolutionary genomics
+  - Software development
+  - High throughput sequencing
-  -
+  - Cancer
-  - Single Cell RNA-seq
+  - Neuroscience

 # Education to show in About widget
 education: